stevector/timeperiod/README.txt

 Known Issues

- * Field formatter not available in Views with aggregation enabled.
+ * Field formatter not available for fields in Views with aggregation enabled.

 Maintainers: